-- StorageDiskSMARTDATA is only supported on SSD drives with SAS/SATA bus protocol and behind the BOSS controller. - StorageSensor data is reported only for the drives in Ready / Online / Non-RAID mode and not behind the BOSS controller. - NVMeSMARTData is only supported for SSD (PCleSSD / NVMe Express) drives with PCle bus protocol (not behind SWRAID). - GPGPUStatistics data is only available in specific GPGPU models that support ECC memory capability. - PSUMetrics is not available on modular platforms. - Telemetry logging for CUPS records should be disabled in AMD platform servers.
-If you collect the report for the same, all metric values indicate 0. - Fan Power and PCle Power Metrics may be displayed as 0 for some platforms.
+- StorageDiskSMARTDATA is only supported on SSD drives with SAS/SATA bus protocol and behind the BOSS controller. - StorageSensor data is reported only for the drives in Ready / Online / Non-RAID mode and not behind the BOSS controller. - NVMeSMARTData is only supported for SSD (PCleSSD / NVMe Express) drives with PCle bus protocol (not behind SWRAID). - GPGPUStatistics data is only available in specific GPGPU models that support ECC memory capability. - PSUMetrics is not available on modular platforms. - Fan Power and PCle Power Metrics may be displayed as 0 for some platforms. - CUPS report has been renamed to SystemUsage in 4.40.00.00 release and it's supported on both INTEL and AMD platforms.